 I watched a show on the Discovery Channel called Head Games.
 The episode was Seeing is Believing.
 One of the pieces dealt with a woman wearing a white dress while asking for a single $1.
 Most people ignored her or made excuses, though a few would give her the $1.
 Then they dressed her in the same dress only this time it was the color red.
 The difference in the behavior from others was amazing.
 Not only were they willing to give her money, many asked her if she needed more.
 By the way, both dresses were nice and she was well groomed.
 She was posed as someone who had left her purse in her office and she wanted some water.
 They exhibited the power of red in a couple of other examples, even to the point that a few guys carried her across the street if she was wearing the red dress.
 This made me wonder about the impact of red in a job interview.

-There have been numerous studies that have looked at the impact of color in various situations.
+Numerous research have examined how color affects people in a variety of settings.
 They have found that men find women dressed in red to be more attractive.
 This was demonstrated in the show I watched.
 Conversely, studies have also found that women find men who wear red to be more attractive as well.
 According to this latter study the effects were limited to status and romance.
 Women judged a man dressed in red to be of higher status and to be more sexually attractive.
 Interestingly it should this did not have an impact on the subject’s likeability.
 Men were not affected by men who wear red, but women found women who wore red to be more attractive.